 Her husband, Dean, retired from the Bureau of Air Quality (BAQ), Commonwealth of Pennsylvania, Department of Environmental Protection in May 2015.
 After returning to BAQ as a part-time employee to assist with special projects, he retired “for good” in December 2016.
 Their two young adult children, Philip and Elizabeth, have embarked upon careers outside of their home in Carlisle.
 Philip is a Staff Sergeant in the U.S. Army, serving in Harrisburg, PA for the Recruiting Office on Union Deposit Road.
 He is married to Sara, a German citizen who speaks English fluently.
-They enjoy two dogs, Fritzi and Lena and a cat, Winston.
+They enjoy two dogs, Fritzi and Lena and a couple of cats.
 Elizabeth graduated from Pratt Institute with a Masters in Architecture in May 2015.
-She lives in Brooklyn, New York with her beloved cat, Stanley, and works for an architect firm in Manhattan, focusing on lighting design.
+She recently relocated to Raleigh, North Carolina to work for EPA (Environmental Protection Agency) as an architect with a focus on interior design.

 Pastor Van Orden enjoys quilting, gardening and traveling with her husband to visit their “children” and to other venues.
 When she is at home, her four cats, Jack, Izzy, Emma and Kitty, demand her attention.

 All Staff members may be contacted by calling the church office at 717-566-2589